Going broke – it’s something that can happen to us all. It happened to me and this is the story of how it went down.

 Early Financial Lessons

-The interesting thing about growing up poor is that you don’t really know you are poor until later in life.
-I found out in middle school, because ya know.. other middle schoolers will tell you.
+The interesting thing about growing up poor is that you don’t really know how to quantify it.

 It never occurred to me in those early days that poverty was the root cause of having holes in my shoes or being made fun of at school because my clothes were not up to par.
 Nor did I have this realization when a tow truck came to our house and hauled away our car, or when mom filed for bankruptcy.

-What I did take away from these situations were feelings of fear, uncertainty, and scarcity.
-Money was never really talked about, so my only lessons around money came from highly traumatic events.
+What I took away from these situations were feelings of fear, uncertainty, and scarcity.
+Money was never really talked about, so my only lessons around money came from highly traumatic events that plant deep in your psyche and influence your decisions for the rest of your life.

-I had to figure the rest out on my own.
+How to actually win with money, I had to figure out on my own.

 College - Debt 101